hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 In any case, other SELECT statements that don't request a lock will be able to select these rows normally, when ran in the default (typically READ COMMITTED) isolation level.
 Higher isolation levels may also force the concurrent SELECTs to wait for the rows to be released by the query that is holding them.

+## Weaknesses

+There are two main weaknesses to Optimistic Locking.

+For once, it's typically more resource intensive in the database, compared to Optimistic Locking, and that could reduce application concurrency or performance.

+Second, for higher concurrency it may become impossible to obtain a lock on one or more rows, and this would lead to SELECT ...
+FOR UPDATE timeouts, that the application will need to deal with gracefully.

 ## Example